Drivingsimulation/driving-cognition-lab/Faculty.md

   <div class="faculty-info">
     <h3>Dr. Shivaram Male</h3>
     <p><strong>Co-Principal Investigator</strong></p>
-    <p>Dr. Male bridges the gap between engineering and human factors, focusing on technological integration and the influence of stereopsis on spatial cognition.
-He collaborates on large-scale internal projects analyzing driving behavior through AI-driven telemetry.</p>
+    <p>Dr. Male focuses on the influence of stereopsis on spatial cognition and the integration of AI-driven telemetry in analyzing driving behavior.</p>
     <div class="faculty-links">
       <a href="https://www.linkedin.com/in/dr-shiva-ram-reddy-male-4779ab122/">LinkedIn Profile</a>
     </div>